Harrison S. Elliott

-Harrison Sacket Elliott (13 December 1882 – 25 June 1951) was an ordained Methodist minister and taught at Union Theological Seminary from 1922 to 1950.
+Harrison Sacket Elliott (13 December 1882 – 25 June 1951) was an American ordained Methodist minister, and taught at Union Theological Seminary from 1922 to 1950.
 His interest in the interplay of psychology, group dynamics, democratic thinking, and liberal theology found expression in his leadership in the Y.M.C.A., ecumenical agencies, the Religious Education Association, and Union Theological Seminary.
 Elliot was born in St. Clairsville, Ohio.